-The present reporting on remuneration details is aligned with the reporting required by the National Bank of Belgium and European Banking Authority.
-Based on the "Guidelines on the remuneration benchmarking exercise" (EBA/GL/2014/08), the "Guidelines on data collection exercise regarding high earners" (EBA/GL/2014/07) and the NBB Circular 2016\31, the requested information is collected every year by 30 June of each year.
+Current reporting of remuneration details is aligned with reporting required by the National Bank of Belgium and the European Banking Authority.
+Based on the 'Guidelines on the remuneration benchmarking exercise' (EBA/GL/2014/08), the 'Guidelines on the data collection exercise regarding high earners' (EBA/GL/2014/07) and NBB Circular 2016_31, the requested information is collected by 30 June of each year.